kubernetes/enhancements/keps/sig-cli/20191008-kubectl-events.md

 ## Summary

 Presently, `kubectl get events` has some limitations.
-It cannot be extended to met the increasing user needs to support more functionality without impacting the `kubectl get`.
+It cannot be extended to meet the increasing user needs to support more functionality without impacting the `kubectl get`.
+This KEP proposes a new command `kubectl events` which will help address the existing issues and enhance the `events` functionality to accommodate more features.

 For eg: Any modification to `--watch` functionality for `events` will also change the `--watch` for `kubectl get` since the `events` is dependent of `kubectl get`